 - Who can offer 30 hours funded childcare?

-- How can the 30 hours be offered?
+- How can I offer 30 hours funded childcare?

 - How do I claim 30 hours funded childcare?

 - What can I do to prepare?

 Most working parents of three and four year olds are eligible for an extra 15 hours of funded childcare a week, term time.
 Added to their current universal entitlement of 15 hours Free Early Education for 3 and 4 year olds, this means that their entitlement will increase to a total of 30 hours a week, term time (or 1140 hours over a year).

 You can offer this as 30 hours a week for 38 weeks a year (called a term time offer) or you may want to spread the total number of funded hours over term time and school holidays by offering fewer hours each week (called a stretched offer).

 You don’t have to offer the full 30 hours, a few extra may be all that's needed by parents.
 Or you might choose to make informal links with another childcare provider to offer a joined-up, stretched service.

 To be able to offer 30 hours funded childcare, your setting must be one of the following: